 - Develop New Lines of Business – Acquire reasonably priced market leaders

 I recommend that you ask your Operations team to break down your revenue by these five areas going back 2-3 years.
-Then craft a 2019 plan to optimally grow revenue.
+Then craft a strategic plan to optimally grow revenue.

 According to Tiffany Bova’s book, Growth IQ, there are 10 different ways that companies can grow their business.
 Many of the companies in her research employ multiple items from the list below.

 THE TEN GROWTH PATHS

 - CUSTOMER EXPERIENCE: Inspire additional purchases and advocacy

 - CUSTOMER BASE PENETRATION: Sell more existing products to existing customers

 - MARKET ACCELERATION: Expand into new markets with existing products

 - PRODUCT EXPANSION: Sell new products to existing markets